konsumer/feminist-phone/README.md

 ## configuration

 The app is configured with environment variables.
 You can edit a file `.env`, or use heroku environment vars (in settings.)
-If you don;t use the easy method above, you will have to mess with this stuff.
+If you don't use the super-easy method above, you will have to mess with this stuff.

 ### .env